The discovery of QR codes has made our life easy in general; by scanning, we can transfer payments, data, and whatnot. Now it exists everywhere.

 Important Note about Outlook QR Code

-In this case, you need to use the 3rd party QR/Bar Code generators inside the Outlook app or outside.
+In this case, you must use the 3rd party QR Code generators inside or outside the Outlook app.

-Here are a few QR code generators you can use with Outlook.
+Here are a few more QR code generators you can use with Outlook.

 Access the website from any browser and create the required QR code.
 You can create an email, VCARD (Business card for Outlook), Text, Image, and URL, which you can include in your email.

 QRTIGER can integrate with Outlook well.
 You must sign up and connect with most mail apps to automate the workflow.

 This add-in can be downloaded separately and installed with Outlook.
 A free evaluation package is available to test in the Outlook program.

 How To Add QR Code in Email Signatures?